 CAD/CAM often consists of three parts: the computer system, milling unit, and software.

-Curious How These Three Work Together?
-Here’s How:
+Here’s How These Three Work Together:

-Could We Regrow Teeth One Day?
+Could We Regrow Teeth in the Future?

 At the Riken Centre for Developmental Biology in Japan, researchers found a way to extract cells in the mouth to help form teeth.
 Researchers split these cells, or “germs,” and implanted them into the jaws of mice to test whether or not new teeth would grow.